 Grouse Mountain opened for the 2019/2020 season on November 30th (which was a few days earlier than the year before).
 First day of the 2020/21 season was November 20th.
 Night skiing started on that date, but with limited lifts and trails in operation.

-See below for information on night skiing and other evening activities at Grouse Mountain in winter.
-For general information about the resort, however, click Grouse Mountain Year-Round, and for general daytime winter activity information (including snow conditions) click Grouse Mountain in Winter.
+See below for information about night skiing and other evening activities at Grouse Mountain in winter.
+For general information about the resort, however, click Grouse Mountain Year-Round.
+And for general daytime winter activity information (including snow conditions) click Grouse Mountain in Winter.

 Night Skiing at Grouse Mountain